TecXCTO/custom-mujoco-workspace/README.md

 ## Part 2: Complete Domain-Randomized Bin Sorting Source Files

-### File 1: assets/manipulator/arm_scene.xmlWe add a sorting bin target box geometry (bin_base, bin_wall) into the workspace zone so that the agent can learn to guide or place objects inside it.
+### File 1: assets/manipulator/arm_scene.xml
+We add a sorting bin target box geometry (bin_base, bin_wall) into the workspace zone so that the agent can learn to guide or place objects inside it.

+### File 2: gym_manipulator/envs/manipulator_env.py
+We inject a complete Domain Randomization Engine inside the environment's reset() method.
+On every single reset call, it slightly shifts lighting directions, modifies link masses, and alters material RGB colors.
+We also adapt the reward calculation matrix: once the gripper successfully moves close to the target, the target shifts focus toward the destination bin box location.

 # 8